Harvey Guillén: Career

 Guillén has appeared in recurring roles on television series such as Alistair Delgado on Huge (2010), Cousin Blobbin on The Thundermans (2013–2018), George Reyes in Eye Candy (2015), and Benedict Fenwick on The Magicians (2017–2018).
 He also appeared in the 2013 film The Internship.

 Beginning in 2019, Guillén played the role of Guillermo de la Cruz, the vampires' human familiar, in the FX television series What We Do in the Shadows.
 He also appeared in Quibi's science fiction drama series Don't Look Deeper, before the platform shut down in December 2020.

 Guillén has received considerable acclaim for his role as Guillermo.
 TheWrap included Guillén in a list of "2019 Emmy Contenders".
 Hank Steuver, in his review of What We Do in the Shadows in The Chicago Tribune, stated that Guillén "provides at least half the big laughs" in the show.

 Guillén provided the voice of Funny the Magic House in Mickey Mouse Funhouse.
 He played Nightwing starting in season 3 of Harley Quinn.

 In 2022, Guillén provided the voice for the comedic sidekick character Perrito in Puss in Boots: The Last Wish.

 In 2023, Guillén appeared on The Late Show with Stephen Colbert in a skit as Representative George Santos.

 In 2024, Guillén reprised his role as Cousin Blobbin from The Thundermans in The Thundermans Return.
 He also provided the voice of Odie in The Garfield Movie and Vassago in Helluva Boss.

+In 2026, Guillén again appeared on The Late Show with Stephen Colbert to promote the Broadway play he would be appearing in, The Rocky Horror Show.

+He's presently the host of the Spotify Podcast "Killer Stories".

 Personal life

 Guillén speaks Spanish, English, and Japanese—the last acquired during a 13-month visit to Japan.
 He identifies as queer.
+In 2023, he was in a relationship with Kevin Braun.
+The couple later separated.

+In January 2025 his house in Altadena was damaged by the Eaton Fire.